Coronavirus: 101-year-old woman among first in Germany to receive BioNTech-Pfizer COVID vaccine | DW | 26.12.2020

-The state of Saxony-Anhalt has begun administering the first coronavirus vaccines.
-Jens Spahn called for a "major national effort" to immunize as many people ahead of the largest vaccination campaign in German history.

-101-year-old Edith Kwoizalla in Saxony-Anhalt was one of the first people in Germany to get vaccinated against COVID-19

-A 101-year-old woman in a nursing home on Saturday became one of Germany's first people to get vaccinated against coronavirus.
+A 101-year-old woman in a nursing home in Saxony-Anhalt has become one of Germany's first people to get vaccinated against coronavirus.

-BioNTech-Pfizer vaccinations kicked off in the state of Saxony-Anhalt, a day before Germany officially launches its coronavirus vaccination campaign.
+BioNTech-Pfizer vaccinations kicked off in the state of Saxony-Anhalt on Saturday, a day before Germany officially launches its coronavirus vaccination campaign.

 In Halberstadt, 101-year-old Edith Kwoizalla was the first resident of the town's Krueger center for senior citizens to receive the jab.
 Forty residents and 10 staff members at the center were reportedly vaccinated.